ipatch/homebrew-us-05/freecad/README.md

 ## TODOs

+- [ ] the the _tools_ > _customize..._ floating window retain its size and position an subsequent relaunches
+- [ ] have freecad change the granularity of the scroll when different _meta_ keys are held down in the viewport
 - [ ] be able to reaarange groups within the model stack.
 - [ ] generate a _gitdiff_ for the medfile project, I was able to get med-file to compile after changes several source files to use the updated API provided by HD5F
 - [ ] build freecad using brew infrastructure